 Even if a retailer’s product is large and requires extra packaging, the shipping costs don’t have to ruin margins.
 Many 3PLs, Third-Party Logistics Company, ship a large quantity of packages with carriers, giving them leverage to negotiate shipping rates.
 These rates are passed on to their customers and can allow them to significantly lower their freight expense.

 Dimensional pricing takes into account the mass of a package rather than just the weight.
 When factoring in shipping costs into a product’s margins, be sure to account for any DIM pricing increases as this pricing tactic can have a negative impact on lightweight parcels.
+Here are some tips on minimizing the impact of DIM to your bottom line.
 The effects can, however, be canceled out by leveraging the freight rates & DIM factors of a high volume 3PL.
 Do the due diligence and see what shipping method makes the most sense for your products!

 LEARN MORE: Shipping a large lightweight product?
 A 3PL may be the solution you need.
 Jay Group has simple, straightforward pricing and best-in-class negotiated freight rates to help our customers save money.
 Request a free consultation today.